Version 8: Applicable from: 01 August 2023

 Personal information that we collect from other sources

 Transfers of data outside of the UK

-How long we keep your data for
+How long we keep study data for

 You can contact us at the details below if you:

 Call: 0800 035 5761